-Required Textbook: We are requiring College Algebra in Context with Applications for the Managerial, Life, and Social Sciences -- MyLab Math with Pearson eText ISBN-13: 9780135823002 (18 weeks) or ISBN-13: 9780136661894 (24 months), Author: Harshbarger/Yocco, Publisher: Pearson.
+We are using College Algebra in Context with Applications for the Managerial, Life, and Social Sciences -- MyLab Math with Pearson eText ISBN-13: 9780135757611 (18 weeks).
 If you'd like a physical text, we will have some on reserve in the library or you can purchase a used copy from Amazon or any textbook retailer: College Algebra in Context, 6th Ed by Harshbarger and Yocco, publisher: Pearson, Copyright: 2020

-Required Course Materials/Supplies: Graphing calculator (TI-83/4); MyMathLab code from Pearson or NFC Bookstore (use Course ID: harris65137 at www.coursecompass.com).
+Required Course Materials/Supplies: Graphing calculator (TI-83/4); MyMathLab access through link in D2L content.